manaskocharekar/ubuntu-vhost-script/README.md

 Once the code runs just go to ```sample.local (or whatever name you gave in the command) ``` in your browser and voila!!

 #Composer codeigniter install
-This script will install Codeigniter in the new virtual host folder and set up files to remove '/public/' folder from the url.
+This script will install Codeigniter in the new virtual host folder and set up files to remove ```'/public/'``` folder from the url.
+(Codeigniter does not recommend this!!
+It's only for convinience.
+If you want to follow the recommended way point the vhost to the ```/publuc/``` folder )
 Just run this after the above command:
 ```
 bash ci-compose.sh sample.local